ChihHanHuang/Quantum_C2C/README.md

 ### 1. Input:

 #### a.
 X_train_autoencoder:
- Classical Data for the first autoencoder training (step 2 in the Methods).
+ Classical Data for the autoencoder pre-training (step 2 in the Methods).
 The type is data type of PyTorch.
 X_train_autoencoder.data is data and  X_train_autoencoder.targets is targets.

 ####  b.
 X_train:
- Classical Data for whole model training.
+ Classical Data for main model training.
 The type is data type of PyTorch.
 X_train.data is data and  X_train.targets is targets.

 ####  c.
 X_test:
- Classical Data for whole model testing.
+ Classical Data for main model testing.
 The type is data type of PyTorch.
 X_test.data is data and  X_test.targets is targets.

 ####  d. autoencoder_model:
  PyTorch model of autoencoder.
 Required variables are input_shape (shape of a input data) and encoded_len (length of encoded data).
 You could use a simple autoencoder by "from quantum_c2c import AutoEncoder."